Things you’ll learn in this blog:

-However, like we mentioned before – our bodies require a certain amount of calories each day in order to function.
-In foods absence, our bodies will begin to enter starvation mode, and will deliberately conserve calories/slow down in order to keep you alive.
+However, as mentioned above – our bodies require a certain amount of calories each day in order to function.
+In the absence of food, our bodies will begin to enter starvation mode, and will deliberately conserve calories/slow down in order to keep you alive.

-Now water is an entirely different story.
-Which makes sense given that at least 60% of our bodies is made up of water.
+Water is an entirely different story.
+Which makes sense given that at least 60% of our bodies are made up of water.
 We NEED to consume water as we can only last so many days without it.